ruiqic/ruiqic.github.io/_pages/cv.md

 Poster Presentations
 ======
+* "Deep learning for three-dimensional semantic segmentation for periapical lesion detection on cone-beam computed tomography" at 2024 Society for Imaging Informatics in Medicine Annual Meeting
-* “Accelerating Quantum Mechanical Simulations Using Physics-Based Machine Learning Potentials” at 2020 virtual AIChE Annual Meeting
+* "Accelerating Quantum Mechanical Simulations Using Physics-Based Machine Learning Potentials" at 2020 virtual AIChE Annual Meeting
-* “Enhancing the Workflow Efficiency of High Throughput Surface Calculations” at 2019 Pittsburgh-Cleveland Catalysis Society Annual Symposium
+* "Enhancing the Workflow Efficiency of High Throughput Surface Calculations" at 2019 Pittsburgh-Cleveland Catalysis Society Annual Symposium

 Skills
 ======